New in Cascadea 2

 Save your style In Cascadea, and watch your styles apply right in Safari.
 Your custom styles will automatically apply to the websites you specify every time you visit.

 Don't know CSS?
 No problem - Cascadea makes it easy to install styles others have already written, too, both from popular user style websites or from .user.css and .user.styl files shared on places like GitHub.
-Just visit a compatible style in Safari and you'll be promoted to install it in Cascadea.
+Just visit a compatible style in Safari and you'll be prompted to install it in Cascadea.

 Unlike most browser extensions, Cascadea is built primarily as a fast, native application using Swift.
 Drag and drop your style list to reorder it, export and import files, sync your styles to iCloud, open multiple tabs in the Style Editor, use your Touch Bar, and more.
 Just as you'd expect from a native Mac app.